pkane2001/Distort/docs/pkharmonnic.md

 <a href="PKHarmonic64.zip">Download 64-bit PKHarmonic VST for Windows  </a><br>
 <a href="PKHarmonic64.zip">Download 32-bit PKHarmonic VST for Windows </a>

+Support and feedback for PKHarmonic available at this <a href="https://www.audiosciencereview.com/forum/index.php?threads/announcing-beta-test-of-pkharmonic-vst-plugin.19063/post-624652">ASR thread.</a>

 ## You may also be interested in these:
 * <a href="https://deltaw.org" target="_blank">DeltaWave</a> - Audio null analyzer and audibility tester